songouyang/notes/source/_posts/hello-world.md

 ``` console
 $ hexo new "My New Post"
 ```

+Here is an inline note.^[Inlines notes are easier to write, since you don't have to pick an identifier and move down to type the note.]

 {% codeblock hexo-filter-mathjax lang:javascript https://github.com/stevenjoezhang/hexo-filter-mathjax/blob/master/index.js index.js %}
 hexo.extend.filter.register('after_render:html', data => {